 Withdrawals to pay qualified medical expenses, including dental and vision, are never taxed but you can only withdraw funds to pay for a current medical expense that qualifies, not any future expenses you might have.
 The term qualified expense also means you cannot get reimbursed from the account for expenses incurred before you set the account up.
 You can use HSA funds to pay qualified expenses for yourself, your spouse, all dependents you claim on your tax return and certain other persons you may have claimed as a dependent.

-You qualify* for an HSA account if:
+In 2019, you qualify for an HSA account if:

 - You are covered under a high deductible health plan with a minimum individual deductible of $1350 or $2700 for family deductible;

 - You can’t be claimed as a dependent on someone else’s tax return.

 More information on HSA account qualification can be found on this IRS publication.

 To determine if an HSA is right for you, contact your personal investment or tax advisor.
 Once you decide to open an HSA, contact our team at Midland, and we will get you set up to start saving.